UnityRPG/4-Finished-Demo/README.md

 4. Allow for no energy bars.
 5. Fix an animation event error.
 6. Fix attack timings once and for all.

+### 46 Achieving Audio Awesomeness
+1. "Cherry-pick" some changes in git.
+2. Identify cross-talk bug.
+3. How `gameObject` is global state.
+4. Change `AudioTrigger` paradigm.